MASS4ORG/mass4-site/content/guinevere/index.md

 :::col

-#### Position and size anything relative to anything else
+#### Position and size elements relative to any other element

-In PanGui, you're not limited to a fixed set of options like relative, absolute or fixed.
-You can position anything relative to anything else...
+In Guinevere, you're not restricted to a fixed set of options like relative, absolute or fixed.
+You can position any element relative to any other element...

 ```cs
 gui.Node()